Media Contact:

 This inspirational showcase features 50 stunning large-scale watercolor portraits by internationally acclaimed artist and Charleston, SC, native Mary Whyte, capturing the essence of today's heroes.
 Among the featured "hidden heroes" are a Kansas welder, a Missouri dairy farmer, a Texas construction worker, and a Pennsylvania science teacher, each portrayed with emotional depth and artistry that resonates with the American spirit.
 This exhibit celebrates the individual stories of its featured veterans, but also solidifies the museum's original purpose and President Eisenhower's commitment to honoring the sacrifices and achievements of our veterans.

-"This exhibit perfectly aligns with year's programming theme, 'Saluting our Veterans,' but also serves as a pivotal bridge toward the celebration of America's 250th birthday next year," says Eisenhower Library Director Todd Arrington.
+"This exhibit perfectly aligns with this year's programming theme, 'Saluting our Veterans,' but also serves as a pivotal bridge toward the celebration of America's 250th birthday next year," says Eisenhower Library Director Todd Arrington.
 "We are thrilled to host this powerful exhibit that pays tribute to our nation's heroes and ignites curiosity and engagement in the rich tapestry of our American story."

 Join us in experiencing this extraordinary collection that invites reflection and appreciation for those who have shaped our nation.
 Additional details for "WE THE PEOPLE: Portraits of Veterans in America" can be found at www.patriotartfoundation.org/exhibition.php.